asifbaiust16/Project_CloudComputing/README.md

 * created the blog and deployed.

 ## 10/22/2023
-*provided website info in central excell sheet *validated the contact form
+*provided website info in central excell sheet.\
+*validated the contact form.

 ## 10/23/2023
 *fixed the front-end bugs.\
-finalized the project.
+*finalized the project.